A to Z List

 Technical Assistants (student workers) for the ITS Service Desk.

 Stands for: Technology Access Fee.
 A fee that students pay that funds the technological resources provided to them by the university.
 These resources include the computer labs and printers.

 A program used to provide information about the processes and programs running on a computer.
 This program also tells the general status of the computer.
 Can also be used to terminate processes and programs, as well as change the processes' priority.

-The bar usually located at the bottom of Microsoft Windows operating systems, which displays the start button, system clock, programs that are currently running, as well as other open windows.
+The bar is usually located at the bottom of Microsoft Windows operating systems.
+This displays the start button, system clock, programs that are currently running, as well as other open windows.
 Sometimes called "systray."

 A record of a technical issue that a client had.
 Client's can place self-service tickets or call the Service Desk for an agent to troubleshoot and place the ticket.